 Crawlers are the primary dispersal phase in the mealybugs life-cycle.
 They are capable of active dispersal by crawling and passive dispersal by wind currents (Hely et al. 1982; Rohrbach et al. 1988).
 Mealybugs may migrate from fruit waste to adjacent vegetation.

-• Lack of active (by flight) long distance dispersal mechanisms may moderate the rate of distribution of these species.
+- Mealybugs are polyphagous.
+A range of plants that are widely distributed in Australia can act as hosts (see Appendix B). - Lack of active (by flight) long distance dispersal mechanisms may moderate the rate of distribution of these species.